ckuelker/boxbrainiac/README.md

 ## Customizing the Host and Port

-By default, `boxbrainiac` will use the host and port specified in its configuration.
+By default, `boxbrainiac` uses the host and port specified in its configuration.
 You can override this by using the `--host` and `--port`
 options: